jessnwokoye/jessnwokoye/README.md

 SolidWorks • MATLAB • Python • PCB Design • System Modeling

 ## 🔍 About Me
-I’m an engineering student with a strong interest in robotics, manufacturing, and rocketry.
+I’m an engineering student at the University of South Florida with a strong interest in robotics, manufacturing, and rocketry.
 My work focuses on taking projects from **concept to validated design**, combining CAD, analysis, electronics, and manufacturing considerations.

 ## 🧠 Technical Focus Areas
 - Robotics mechanisms and electromechanical systems